nanmon/nancio-type/README.md

 - ignoredCharacters prop
 - ref.focus()
 - afk timeline item (add '' for each second without typing?)
+- banana:
   - useless efficiency and multiplier upgrades
+  - make calculations on the fly (cache object if needed)